Skip to main content

 • Students may choose if they want to live alone or with another Loyola student.

 • Homestay families are selected by the University of Alcalá; Loyola has worked with the same families since the inception of the program.
 These host families have been carefully and thoroughly interviewed.
 Host families are diverse and can vary from a single mom to an older couple to a retired woman.
-Students do not find out their host families until about two weeks before they leave the United States.
+Students do not find out their host families until about two-four weeks before they leave the United States.
 It is normal for students to feel a bit nervous about living with a host family, but the majority of students have come back saying it was their favorite part of their study abroad experience.

 • Two meals per day are included as part of the homestay program, this gives students the ability to practice their Spanish and see and live the daily life of Spaniards.